 - Walking for the day: 20 km, 4-5 hours, ↑200 m ↓480 m

 Leave Cee, and very quickly you will arrive at Corcubión with its old quarter declared a historical-artistic site.
 From Corcubión, tackle a steep hill that leads to Campo de San Roque and the village of Vilar.
 You will then follow the coastline and the long and beautiful Langosteira beach to arrive at Finisterre (Fisterra).
-From there then you come to the mythical lighthouse, km 0 on the Way to Santiago.
+From there then you come to the mythical lighthouse, referred to as ‘kilometre 0’ of the Camino de Santiago.
 The ocean opens up before us like a wide-angle lens, while all possible sensations come together on this cape at the end of the world.

 Day 12: Departure

 Departure after breakfast.
 There are several buses that run every day back to Santiago where you can pick up your onward travel.

 Accommodation is in simple but comfortable hotels and guesthouses, located close to the route of the Camino.
 All of them have private or en-suite facilities and offer a warm welcome to walkers, traditional hospitality and delicious local food.
 We have carefully hand-picked all places and regularly monitor their quality.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 Important: We aim to book you into each town listed on the itinerary.
 However, in case of low availability, we may book you two nights in the same town with provided transfers.
 Also, on some occasions, your accommodation can be located a few kilometres away from the trail, so we organise transportation to/from your accommodation.

 Click to view default hotels

 - Pousada Portomarin

 - Hotel Amenal